What are the advantages and disadvantages of monopolies?

 - They can charge higher prices and make more profit than in a competitive market.

-- They can use their monopoly profits to invest in research and development and also have resources for if the firm does badly.
+- They can use their monopoly profits to invest in research and development and also build up cash reserves for difficult times.

 See also: Advantages of Monopolies